nbpayne/deskandstudio-beta/05-desks.md

 Every desk comes equipped with lockable drawers and filing cabinet, as well as a welcome succulent and coffee cup!

-High ceilings, with a retro tiled floor, Desk & Studio is a flexible space that can be used for anything from workshops to project collaboration, solo entrepreneurship, seminars and photo shoots.
+High ceilings, with timber floors, Desk & Studio is a flexible space that can be used for anything from workshops to project collaboration, solo entrepreneurship, seminars and photo shoots.

 <dfn id="WFH">&#42;Working from home</dfn>